webpolis/angularjs-cakephp/README.md

 <code>Router::parseExtensions();</code>

-So we can end by having the following "short" methods in our CakePHP controller:
+So we can end by having the following "short" methods in our CakePHP controller without requiring any view:

 ```
     public function list()